top of page

 4. Comfort and Privacy at Home

-1. Many patients feel more comfortable receiving therapy in their own home.
-Mobile physical therapy eliminates the clinic stress and the burden of driving to/from appointments, while providing expert care.
+Many patients feel more comfortable receiving therapy in their own homes.
+Mobile physical therapy eliminates the stress of clinic visits and the hassle of travel while providing expert care.

 Take Control Today